Q1mi/Django-REST-framework-documentation/api-guide/viewsets.md

 ## ViewSet

-The `ViewSet` class inherits from `APIView`.
-You can use any of the standard attributes such as `permission_classes`, `authentication_classes` in order to control the API policy on the viewset.
+`ViewSet` 继承自 `APIView`。  You can use any of the standard attributes such as `permission_classes`, `authentication_classes` in order to control the API policy on the viewset.

 The `ViewSet` class does not provide any implementations of actions.
 In order to use a `ViewSet` class you'll override the class and define the action implementations explicitly.